 Possible Respiratory Decline

-Long term use of lorazepam may cause an adverse reaction on respiratory processes, including a decline in the ability to breathe.
+Long term use of Lorazepam may have an adverse reaction on respiratory processes, including a decline in the ability to breathe.

 Lower Tolerance for Alcohol

-Long term and short term use of lorazepam lowers the body's tolerance to other medications and alcohol.
+Long term and short term use of Lorazepam lowers your body's tolerance to alcohol and other medications.

 Possible Physical and Psychological Dependence

-Long term use can lead to both physical and psychological dependence.
+Long term use can lead to both physical and psychological dependence of lorazepam.

 Possible Toxic Psychosis

-Long term use of lorazepam can cause the body to be in a constant state of intoxication, resulting in toxic psychosis.
+Long term use of lorazepam can cause your body to be in a constant state of intoxication resulting in toxic psychosis.

-Taking lorazepam for as short of a time as a week and then stopping abruptly can cause withdrawal symptoms such as irritability, confusion, insomnia and dizziness, among many other symptoms.
+Taking lorazepam for a short a time as a week and then stopping abruptly can cause withdrawal symptoms such as irritability, confusion, insomnia, and dizziness among many other symptoms.